Acey-deucey: In popular culture

 Acey-deucey is often mentioned in the book series The Corps by W.E.B.
 Griffin which is set in the Pacific Theater of World War II, and follows the lives of a group of marines in special service.
 Griffin never explains the game in the slightest, but his characters are often playing it when they are interrupted by the war, i.e. required to stop playing to perform some duty.

+The game is also mentioned in the 1957 WW 2 drama "The Enemy Below".